 I love looking really far down the road.
 I love projecting account balances in the future, and I love the idea of compounding interest.

-I also like making money today, I like having the ability to spend money on the things I want, and I have no problem paying a little extra for things if I can afford it.
-I hate stress, so if a few dollars saves me from worrying, it’s money well spent.
+I also like making money today – the ability to spend money on the things I want.
+As well as I have no problem paying a little extra for things if I can afford them.
+So if a few dollars saved me from worrying, it’s money well spent.

 $250,000 is not an easy target to hit by 30, but the benefits are enormous.

-There would be no need to save a dime the rest of your life.
-Once retirement is fully funded, there’s no need to save extra.
+There would be no need to save a dime for the rest of your life.
+Once retirement is fully funded, there’s no need to have extra retirement savings.
 As long as you earn as much as you spend, you can spend that money however you want.
 No more saving 20% for retirement, you can focus on education, the house, travel, or whatever else you’d like.